Skip to main content

 6. Financial support documents to show evidence of continued funding—documents should be recent (no more than 6 months old).
 The financial documents should meet the requirements listed on the Financial Affidavit.

-8. A photocopy of your most recent visa (stamp), used to enter the US.
+8. A photocopy of their most recent visa (stamp), used to enter the US.

-9. Your original I-94 card (if issued paper I-94) or CBP entry/admission stamp (if issued electronic I-94).
+9. Their original I-94 card (if issued paper I-94) or CBP entry/admission stamp (if issued electronic I-94).
 (Be sure to copy front and back of paper I-94 clearly showing the USCIS stamp.
-Keep this copy for your records.)
+Keep this copy for records.)

-10. A photocopy of your transcript and course registration.
+10. A photocopy of their transcript and course registration.

-3. The final step after preparing your materials is to mail your application to USCIS following USCIS filing instructions.
+3. The final step after preparing your materials is to mail their application to USCIS following USCIS filing instructions.

-If you choose to file for reinstatement with USCIS, it is important you keep the following in mind:
+If a student chooses to file for reinstatement with USCIS, it is important you keep the following in mind:

-• A decision to reinstate your F-1 student status is at the discretion of the USCIS.
+• A decision to reinstate their F-1 student status is at the discretion of the USCIS.

 • Processing times at USCIS vary greatly.
-Please review USCIS's processing times to see when you can expect a decision from USCIS on your reinstatement application.
+Please review USCIS's processing times to see when they can expect a decision from USCIS on their reinstatement application.

-• While the application is pending, you are not eligible for any F-1 student benefits, such as practical training employment authorization or on-campus employment.
-If you are reinstated into F-1 status, you must obtain proper authorization before working.
+• While the application is pending, they are not eligible for any F-1 student benefits, such as practical training employment authorization or on-campus employment.
+If they are reinstated into F-1 status, they must obtain proper authorization before working.

-• While the application is pending, you are required to maintain full-time enrollment.
-You are not eligible for reduced course load requests while a reinstatement application is pending.
+• While the application is pending, they are required to maintain full-time enrollment.
+They are not eligible for reduced course load requests while a reinstatement application is pending.

 • Travel outside the U.S. while a reinstatement application is pending may be considered an abandonment of the application.
-If you need to leave the U.S. while your application is pending, you must meet with an Global Engagement Office advisor prior to travel.
+If they need to leave the U.S. while their application is pending, they must meet with an Global Engagement Office advisor prior to travel.

-• If you have dependents in F-2 status, their status is automatically reinstated with your reinstatement.
+• If the student has dependents in F-2 status, their status is automatically reinstated with your reinstatement.

-• If your application is denied, you have the option to file an appeal with the USCIS, but we will strongly encourage you to hire a competent immigration attorney.
+• If the student's application is denied, they have the option to file an appeal with the USCIS.
+If the student wants to pursue this option, GEO strongly encourage you work with a competent immigration attorney.

 Option 3: Remaining Out of Status

 Choosing to remain in the U.S. out of status is a high-risk decision that the Global Engagement Office does not recommend.
-If you remain in the U.S. after your I-20 has been terminated or you have violated your status, you are not eligible to receive any benefits of your previous status, such as work authorization (on-campus work, CPT, or OPT).
+If a student remains in the U.S. after their I-20 has been terminated or they have violated their status, they are not eligible to receive any benefits of their previous status, such as work authorization (on-campus work, CPT, or OPT).

-Remaining in the U.S. after you have SEVIS record is terminated is a very serious offense of immigration regulations and may prevent you from returning to the U.S. in the future.
-If you are certain you want to remain inside the U.S. without status, to understand the full consequences, we encourage you to consult with a qualified immigration attorney.
+Remaining in the U.S. after they have SEVIS record is terminated is a very serious offense of immigration regulations and may prevent the student from returning to the U.S. in the future.
+If a student is certain they want to remain inside the U.S. without status, to understand the full consequences, we encourage they to consult with a qualified immigration attorney.

-As an F-1 student who is not participating in OPT after they complete their degree, you are allowed to remain in the United States for up to 60 days past their Program End Date.
+As an F-1 student who is not participating in OPT after they complete their degree are allowed to remain in the United States for up to 60 days past their Program End Date.

-Within those 60 days, you are allowed to transfer your I-20 to another institution or apply for OPT.
+Within those 60 days, students are allowed to transfer their I-20 to another institution or apply for OPT.

-If you remain in the country past 60 days and have not transferred your visa or applied for OPT, then you are considered in violation of your visa, which may impact your ability to re-enter the United States under a different non-immigrant or immigrant classification in the future.
+If a student remains in the country past 60 days and have not transferred their visa or applied for OPT, then they are considered in violation of their visa, which may impact their ability to re-enter the United States under a different non-immigrant or immigrant classification in the future.

-If you depart the United States after your Program End Date and before your 60-day grace period, it is seen as fore-fitting your grace period and you will not be allowed to re-enter the United States with your F-1 visa.
-It may be possible to re-enter on another visa such as a tourist visa but Sonoma State cannot provide support on that piece.
+If a student departs the United States after their Program End Date and before their 60-day grace period, it is seen as fore-fitting their grace period and they will not be allowed to re-enter the United States with their F-1 visa.
+It may be possible to re-enter on another visa such as a tourist visa but Sonoma State cannot provide support on that process.

 F-1 Students in Semester at Sonoma Program